Acoleman37/Horiseon-SEO-Reputation-MarketingServices/README.md

 # Code Refactor Starter Code

 ## Description
-UCLA Week 1 project is a code refactor for the Horiseon website homepage.
-The purposes of refactoring is to make the previous code more organuzed, understandable and accessible.
+UCLA Coding Bootcamp Week 1 project is to refact code for the Horiseon website homepage.
+The purposes of refactoring is to make the previous code more organized, understandable and accessible.

 ---